petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/managing-data-sources.md

 **Synced Sites:** Shows your DXP Sites' sync status with Analytics Cloud.
 To configure, see [syncing sites to a property](../workspace-settings/scoping-sites-and-individuals-using-properties.md#syncing-sites-to-a-property).

 **Synced Contacts:** Shows your DXP contacts sync status with Analytics Cloud.
 To configure, see [syncing contacts to a property](../workspace-settings/scoping-sites-and-individuals-using-properties.md#syncing-contacts-to-a-property)

-## Deleting a Data Source

-To delete the data source, click the *Delete Data Source* button at the top right of the page.
-You're asked to confirm.
-Note, deleting the data source removes the connection and deletes all synced data.